Invariance and the knot Floer cube of resolutions: Introduction

-The construction begins with a projection of a knot as a closed braid, which we decorate with a basepoint and a number of extra bivalent vertices to create a \emph{layered braid diagram} $D$.
-Each layer of the diagram contains a single crossing and a bivalent vertex on each strand not involved in the crossing.
-This amounts to choosing a braid word that represents the knot and subdividing some edges.
+We use a small modification of the cube of resolutions construction described by Ozsv\'ath and Szab\'o \cite{ozsszcube}, which still produces chain complexes with homology $\hfkhat$ and $\hfkmin$.
+We begin with a projection of a knot as a closed braid, which we decorate with a number of extra bivalent vertices.
+We also place a basepoint on one of the outermost edges.
+(Equivalently, we cut the outermost strand to obtain a $(1,1)$-tangle in braid position.)
+The result is a \emph{layered braid diagram} $D$.
 We form a cube of resolutions by singularizing or smoothing each crossing of the projection.
 We then assign a graded algebra $\cA_I(D)$ to each resolution and arrange these into a chain complex $C(D)$.
 These objects are defined precisely in (\ref{corneralg}) and (\ref{cubedfn}) of Section~\ref{sec:definitions}.
-Our main result is an algebraic proof of

-\begin{thm} Let $D$ be a layered braid diagram for a knot $K$.
-The chain complex $C(D)$, up to chain homotopy equivalence and base change, is invariant under the Markov moves.
-Therefore, $H_\ast(C(D))$ depends only on the knot $K$. \end{thm}

-\noi Theorem~\ref{thm:invc} holds with coefficients in $\mathbb{Z}$.
+Our main result is an algebraic proof of \begin{theorem} Let $D$ be a layered braid diagram for a knot.
+The chain complex $C(D)$, up to chain homotopy equivalence and twisting by certain endomorphisms of the ground ring, is invariant under braid-like Reidemeister moves II and III and under conjugation.
+All moves are assumed to avoid the basepoint. \end{theorem} \noi Theorem~\ref{thm:invc} holds with coefficients in $\mathbb{Z}$.
 It is stated in full detail in Section~\ref{sec:invc}.
-Changing to $\mathbb{F}_2$ coefficients, we identify $H_\ast(C(D))$ with $\hfkmin$ and a reduced version of $C(D)$ with $\hfkhat$ in Proposition~\ref{prop:computeshfk}.
+Changing to $\mathbb{Z}_2$ coefficients, we identify $H_\ast(C(D))$ with $\hfkmin$ and a reduced version of $C(D)$ with $\hfkhat$ in Proposition~\ref{prop:computeshfk}.
 We expect that $H_\ast(C(D))$ in fact computes knot Floer homology with integer coefficients, but do not pursue this point here.

-The proof of invariance under braid-like Reidemeister moves II and III is very closely modeled on Khovanov and Rozansky's proof for HOMFLY-PT homology in \cite{khovcube}.
-Specifically, we prove categorified versions of the braid-like MOY relations \cite{moy}, specialized as appropriate for the Alexander polynomial.
-That these relations hold in a homology theory that categorifies the Alexander polynomial may be further evidence of a close relationship between knot Floer homology and HOMFLY-PT homology.
-In fact, implicit in the definitions of $\cA_I(D)$ and $C(D)$ is a braid group action similar to that of \cite{khovHH} from which one may recover either knot Floer homology or a variation on the HOMFLY-PT homology of \cite{khovHH} and \cite{khovcube}.
-We plan to explore the properties of this braid invariant in more detail in a future paper.